hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_partitioning/partitioning.md

 ## Non-Partitionable Resources

 Some resource types can not be placed in any partition other than the DEFAULT partition.
-For these resource types, the partition interceptor may return `null`.
-A RequestPartitionId object specifying the default partition may also be returned.
-In this case, a partition date may optionally be included.
+When a resource of one of these types is being created, the *STORAGE_PARTITION_IDENTIFY_CREATE* pointcut is invoked, but the hook method must return [defaultPartition()](https://hapifhir.io/hapi-fhir/apidocs/hapi-fhir-base/ca/uhn/fhir/interceptor/model/RequestPartitionId.html#defaultPartition()).
+A partition date may optionally be included.

 The following resource types may not be placed in any partition except the default partition:

-* Subscription
-* SearchParameter
-* StructureDefinition
-* Questionnaire
 * CapabilityStatement
+* CodeSystem
 * CompartmentDefinition
-* OperationDefinition
 * ConceptMap
-* CodeSystem
-* ValueSet
 * NamingSystem
+* OperationDefinition
+* Questionnaire
+* SearchParameter
+* StructureDefinition
 * StructureMap
+* Subscription
+* ValueSet

 ## Examples